regina-normal/regina/packaging/readmes/README-ubuntu-maverick.txt

 If you want the MPI-enabled utilities for use on high-performance clusters, you will want the package "regina-normal-mpi".

-You might have noticed that Maverick Meerkat already offers Regina as part of its universe section.
-However, this is the older version 4.5.1 (which was current when Maverick Meerkat was released).
-For a newer version of Regina you should follow the steps outlined above.
+You might notice that Maverick Meerkat already offers Regina as part of its universe section.
+However, this is the older version 4.6.
+For the latest version of Regina, you should follow the steps outlined above.

 ------------------------------------